Most claims in relation to termination of employment fall into three categories:

 Stand downs under the Fair Work Act

 Under the FW Act, the circumstances in which an employee can be stood down include industrial action, machinery breakdown, or a stoppage of work for any cause for which the employer cannot reasonably be held responsible.
-In these circumstances, the employer is not required to pay the employee for the stand down period.
+In these circumstances, the employer is not required to pay the employee for the stand down period (s 524 FW Act).

-A recent (May 2020) Federal An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. of Australia decision confirmed that employees are not entitled to access personal/carer’s leave (also known as sick leave) or compassionate leave during a period in which they are stood down without pay under the FW Act.
-However, some unions have expressed an intention to The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. this decision.
+A recent (November 2020) Full Federal Court of Australia decision confirmed that employees are not entitled to access personal/carer’s leave (also known as sick leave) or compassionate leave during a period in which they are stood down without pay under the FW Act.